 - Respond to change rather than stick to a plan

-- Agile is a great choice for small projects because these projects often have poorly defined requirements and can change often.
+- Agile is a great choice of software development models types for small projects because these projects often have poorly defined requirements and can change often.

 - With Agile customers can preview each part of the project throughout the development process.
 From there, you can follow the project and always be ready for any changes required by the customer on the project.